-At present there are no tribunal fees for issuing proceedings, although this is expected to change in the future.
+At present there are no tribunal fees for issuing proceedings, although this may change in the future.

 Typically, we would instruct a barrister to represent you at a tribunal hearing, and you will need to pay their fees to us in advance of the hearing.